-It all began on January 24, 1848, when James W. Marshall, a sawmill entrepreneur, and carpenter, discovered gold at Sutter’s Mill in Coloma, California in the northern central portion of the state.
+It all began on January 24, 1848, when James Marshall, a sawmill entrepreneur, and carpenter, discovered gold at Sutter’s Mill in Coloma, California – located on the South Fork American River in the knolls of the Sierra Nevada mountains.
+Sutter’s Mill is in the northern central portion of the state, 48 miles from what is now Sacramento.
 California was still technically a part of Mexico at this time, as the Mexican-American War was still underway, but it had been claimed by the United States since the Bear Flag Revolt in 1846.
 When all was said and done, 300,000 people had poured into the region and the population demographics of the territory — a state by 1850 — were changed forever.
 Tens of billions of dollars were extracted from the mines in the state, which helped the United States on its road to becoming an economic powerhouse.

 Who Was James W. Marshall?

 As is often the case with a gold rush, the California Gold Rush had very inauspicious beginnings.
 James Wilson Marshall didn’t own the land where he discovered the gold and thus joins the long list of people who came close to grabbing the golden ring but were unable to do so due to circumstances outside of their control.